 Your blog name can be anything you want it to be – within reason.
 Try and keep it relevant to the kind of things you want to post – or at least open it so that it’s not jarring with your content. i.e. don’t call it Sarah’s Books if you’re going to be writing reviews of games or films.

 Also, find out if your blog name is already in use.
 Use NameCheckr to see if your desired ‘brand name’ is in use on multiple platforms.
 After all, it’s better if you don’t have a website that’s called one thing when you can’t use it on any other social media platforms for promotion.

 I use free design programs like Canva and PicMonkey to design my headers, images, and fonts.
 They’re so simple to use and great for backing up any of your images.

-If you’re looking for a pretty background or heavily design website then I recommend checking out Etsy for blog designs on your platform.
+If you’re looking for a pretty background or a heavily designed website then I recommend checking out Etsy for blog designs on your platform.
 I got mine from Etsy for £20 and it’s still going strong for me.
-Plus it had all of the built-in coding I needed for adding social buttons, menus and Instagram feeds to my blog which is a major plus!
+Plus it had all of the built-in codings I needed for adding social buttons, menus and Instagram feeds to my blog which is a major plus!

 Now write and schedule